suryadip2008/SE-Scripts/README.md

 - **Script Not Working:**
   - Ensure the script is placed in the correct folder.
-  - Check if the script is enabled in SE.
+  - Check if the script is enabled in SE/SE Extended.

 - **Toasts not showing up sometimes**
   - Scripts like custom_toast.js, greetings_toast.js, etc which are based on toasts require Snapchat to be closed completely then opened.
 If you have just pressed the home button to exit Snapchat and reopened Snapchat again, the toast might not show up.
 You also need to clear Snapchat from the recents menu or exit it properly in order for the toast to show up.